hardwario/docs/chester/power-management.md

   CHESTER-X10 is a DC/DC converter with a voltage range of 6 to 28 VDC + lithium-polymer battery charger.

-* Cover module CHESTER-Z
+* Cover module CHESTER-Z1

-  CHESTER-Z is a DC/DC converter with a voltage range of 6-28 VDC + lithium-ion battery charger.
+  CHESTER-Z1 is a DC/DC converter with a voltage range of 6-28 VDC + lithium-ion battery charger.